gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Motivation

 Are vertex contractions useful to us?
 Sure they are!
 We can use them to solve a particularly fun puzzle game called Kami<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup>.
 In Kami, we're presented with a screen of pixels grouped into colored regions.
-We attempt to flood-fill all pixels with the same color in an allotted number of moves.
+We attempt to flood-fill all pixels to be the same color within an allotted number of moves.

 <figure id="figure4">
   <video width="300" autoplay muted loop playsinline>